lrydzkowski/Lexica/README.md

   - at least one open question about meaning in your native language.

 Application uses SQLite database for storing information about user's anwers ([more information](#database)).
-In the future this information will be used for statistics and for creating sets from entries which make an user the biggest troubles.
+In the future this information will be used for statistics and for creating sets from entries which made an user the biggest troubles.

 Application also uses a configuration file (appsettings.json) in which you can change options connected with running